-Tips on melting and working with chocolate
+Tips for melting and working with chocolate

 Today I have a very special guest post for you.
 Someone very talented and generous.
 Her name is Katrien Van Zyl of Katrien’s Cakes.